Agnes Scott College: Jennie D. Inman Hall (Inman Hall)

 Jennie D. Inman Hall, known commonly as Inman Hall, was built in 1911 and is the oldest building at Agnes Scott College which is used exclusively for student housing.
 In 1985, Inman had major renovations and the third floor was converted into study spaces for students.
 Jennie D. Inman Hall is 170 by 50 feet.
 It is made from Indiana limestone and is three stories high.
 The building faces west and has a large veranda which stretches along the front of the building.
 Jennie D, Inman Hall was gifted to Agnes Scott College by Samuel.
 M. Inman in memory of his wife, Jennie D. Inman.

 Anna Young Alumnae House

 Built in 1923, the Anna Young Alumnae House is dedicated to former science professor and Agnes Scott alumnae, Anna Irwin Young.
 Originally the Alumnae House was a central gathering place for ASC alumnae.
 The house and bedrooms are now used as a campus guest house.
 Behind the house is the Alumnae Garden which houses a statue honoring Robert Frost.
 The Anna Young Alumnae House underwent renovations from 2005 until 2009, after which it was re-opened.

-Bradly Observatory
+Bradley Observatory

 The Bradley Observatory at Agnes Scott houses the Beck Telescope, a 30 in Cassegrain reflector, as well as a planetarium with 70-seat capacity and a radio telescope.
 Recently Agnes Scott College and the Georgia Tech Research Institute have collaborated on a project that added a LIDAR facility to the observatory.